-Education, Health and Care Plan ('EHC Plan')
+Education, Health and Care Plan ('EHCP')

-The needs of many children can be met through our SEN support.
-However, where the pupil has not made expected progress despite the SEN support in place, parents and the school have the right to ask the

-Local Authority to make an assessment with a view to drawing up an EHC Plan for their child.
+The needs of most children can be met through our SEN support.
+However, where the pupil has not made expected progress despite the SEN support in place, parents and the school have the right to ask the Local Authority to make an assessment with a view to drawing up an EHCP for their child.
 Parents are asked to consult with us prior to exercising this right.
-We will always consult with parents before exercising this right.
-If a Local Authority refuses to make an assessment, parents have the right to appeal to Health, Education and Social Care Chamber.
+We will always open discussion with parents before exercising this right.
+If a Local Authority refuses to make an assessment, parents have the right to appeal to Health, Education and Social Care Chamber and the tribunal process.
 The school does not have the right to appeal.